vuejs-translations/docs-cs/src/guide/extras/reactivity-transform.md

 console.log(x.value, y.value)
 ```

 Note that if `x` is already a ref, `toRef(__temp, 'x')` will simply return it as-is and no additional ref will be created.
-If a destructured value is not a ref (e.g. a function), it will still work - the value will be wrapped in a ref so the rest of the code works as expected.
+If a destructured value is not a ref (např. a function), it will still work - the value will be wrapped in a ref so the rest of the code works as expected.

 `$()` destructure works on both reactive objects **and** plain objects containing refs.